-- (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of his or her election. - (4) The election must be by secret ballot. - (5) The returning officer must give a blank piece of paper to- - (a) each member present in person; and - (b) each proxy appointed by a member.
+- (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of the candidate's election. - (4) The election must be by secret ballot. - (5) If the election is held in person, the returning officer must give a blank piece of paper to- - (a) each member present in person; and - (b) each proxy appointed by a member.